-Stereotyping or deciding how to conduct a vehicle stop based on the appearance of the passengers or the vehicle is bad for the community, bad for the officer, and against the law.
+Introduction Conducting vehicle pullovers is one of the most frequent duties that a peace officer will perform.
+Peace officers conduct vehicle pullovers for a wide variety of reasons ranging from issuing a citation for an equipment violation to apprehending an armed and dangerous felon.
+It is not unusual for a peace officer to stop at least one car per shift, if not more.
+Ethics Stereotyping or deciding how to conduct a vehicle stop based on the appearance of the passengers or the vehicle is bad for the community, bad for the peace officer, and against the law.
 Every traffic stop must be based on a standard of reasonable suspicion or probable cause consistent with the Fourth Amendment of the United States Constitution.
 Also, every stop must meet the "equal protection of the laws" standard established by the Fourteenth Amendment of the United States Constitution.
 That is, race, ethnicity, or national origin may not be considered in any fashion or to any degree by law enforcement, except when officers are looking for specific suspects identified in part by those criteria.

-Levels of risk

-Conducting a vehicle pullover can be one of the most dangerous duties a patrol officer can perform.
-Violent acts that have taken place during a vehicle pullover are among the leading causes of officer injuries and death.
+Levels of risk Conducting a vehicle pullover can be one of the most dangerous duties a peace officer can perform.
+Violent acts that have taken place during a vehicle pullover are among the leading causes of peace officer injuries and death.
+Continued on next page

-Levels of risk (continued)

-A key consideration when preparing to make a vehicle pullover is the amount of risk perceived by the patrol officer.
+Levels of risk (continued) A key consideration when preparing to make a vehicle pullover is the amount of risk perceived by the peace officer.
 All vehicle pullovers will fall into one of the two risk levels noted in the following table.